porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-social/link-social.design.md

 ## Styling

 ### Icon
 The icon corresponds to the logo of the respective social service.
-For the fallback icon the corresponding icon must be used
+For the fallback icon the corresponding icon must be used.

 ### Text label